dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 Gemini labeled **3396 AAA games** in our game population.

+Let's take a look at our labeling by graphing game counts per year, for the whole population, indie, and AA games[^4].
+Keep in mind this graph uses a log scale.

+{{% rawhtml %}}
+<div id="game-categorization-by-year"></div>
+{{% /rawhtml %}}

+First, there's clearly an explosion in indie games, starting in the mid-2000s.

+Second, we can see a jump in game counts across the board between 1994 and 1995.
+This is because the Generation V consoles were released halfway through the year. but since we don't slice out by generation _after_ GenV, we don't ever see it drop back down once the later generations come out.

+If we look at just the AAA game counts, we can see it increasing roughly linearly over time, although the beginning of the curve is artifically deflated due to the generation restriction.

+{{% rawhtml %}}
+<div id="aaa-by-year"></div>
+{{% /rawhtml %}}

 ### Open-World

 IGDB labels games with an "open-world" tag in the "theme" category.
 This is